Recent ‘Go / No-Go’ Calls Made by U.K., E.U.

 Unlike other forms of international cooperation grounded in notions of comity and geopolitical realities, leadership in international merger clearance defaults to the jurisdiction with the most restrictive policy.
 For decades, the U.S. served in this role; merger clearance by the FTC or DOJ would practically ensure worldwide approval.
 But the E.C.’s decision to block the GE-Honeywell acquisition marked something of an inflection point in the path of global enforcement.

 The actions by the DOJ and CMA regarding the Cengage/McGraw-Hill merger exemplify the simultaneous weakening in the U.S. and strengthening in Europe of substantive merger clearance standards and demands.
-The CMA applied the more restrictive standard and therefore led the clearance process.
-The CMA not only required the parties to propose remedies to the competition problems it identified, but then rejected those remedies as insufficient.
-Cengage and McGraw-Hill called off the merger roughly one month later, strongly implying the CMA’s rejection played a key role in stopping the deal.
+The CMA applied the more expedient and, based on reports, more restrictive standard and therefore led the clearance process.
+By mid-March 2020, the CMA conducted an initial inquiry, considered and rejected proposed remedies by the merging parties, and referred the merger for a Phase 2 inquiry.
+Roughly six weeks later, Cengage and McGraw-Hill terminated the merger, strongly implying the CMA’s actions played a key role in stopping the deal.
 The DOJ, on the other hand, was reportedly poised to approve the merger with relatively minor divestitures, largely ignoring competition concerns raised by lawmakers and advocacy groups.

-But global divergence in substantive standards and expedience is only half the story, as the Sabre/Farelogix debacle demonstrates that jurisdictions have differing procedural requirements as well.
-In that case the U.S. government challenged a significant consolidation in a complex, high-tech sub-market in the airline industry only to be confronted with seemingly insurmountable procedural hurdles.
-Judge Stark’s mechanical and misguided interpretation of the Supreme Court’s holding in Amex—that the competitive effects in any antitrust case involving a transaction platform must be analyzed within a two-sided market definition—created an impossible legal hurdle for the government since only two-sided transaction platforms could compete against Sabre, a qualification Farelogix did not meet.
+Global divergence in substantive standards also played out in the Sabre/Farelogix debacle, in which the U.S. government challenged the consolidation of two technology companies in the back-office reservation, ticketing, and sales market of the airline industry only to be confronted with seemingly insurmountable legal hurdles.
+Judge Stark’s mechanical and misguided interpretation of the Supreme Court’s holding in Ohio v.
+Amex—that the competitive effects in an antitrust case involving any transaction platform must be analyzed within a two-sided market definition—created an impossible legal hurdle for the government because the court ruled that only a two-sided transaction platform could compete against Sabre, a characterization that Farelogix did not fulfill.

 Putting aside the wrong-headedness of the court’s interpretation of Amex (examples abound of anticompetitive conduct by a two-sided transaction platform that does not require defining a two-sided market), the greater sin may have been to elevate formalism over substance.
 It is well known that substantive rights can be rolled back through purely procedural maneuvers.
 In the Sabre-Farelogix case, the court created an excessively inflexible market definition requirement and reached a conclusion seemingly at odds with the evidence largely because the government failed to offer a prima facie case.
 In other words, the merging parties needn’t have bothered presenting their unreliable and misleading evidence.
 The court ruled the DOJ failed to make out its case in chief, so all the merging parties had to do was show up.